EngelsI/ClassiCOL/README.md

 ```

 2. **Batch searches:**
    - MASCOT: Place all MASCOT csv files in the same folder.
-The algoithm will automatically analyse all files in this folder
+The algorithm will automatically analyse all files in this folder
    - MaxQuant: As with MASCOT, you can place all files in the same folder.
 Additionally if 1 output file contains multiple experiments, the algorithm will automatically recognise this and analyse each experiment individually
    - Manual: Same as MASCOT

 3. **The ClassiCOL output:**
 ClassiCOL will put all results in the folder 'ClassiCOL_outputs', here each experiment will get its own folder for easy access.
 This will contain the heatmap, sunburst plot, sunburst plot with species missingness, rescored_barplot, rescored_lineplot, temporary csv output files and the final csv output file.
 For batch searches there will be a summary output file in the ClassiCOL_output folder.
+In version 2 there will be an additional folder called 'mixtures' which contains the new plots listed below.

-4. **Interpretation of the results:**
+5. **Interpretation of the results:**
 ClassiCOL will provide an estimation of taxonomy based on the available sequences in the ClassiCOL database and peptides from your search engine.
-It is always up to the user to interpret what these results mean!
+It is always up to the user to interpret what these results mean.

 - **The Heatmap**:
   The heatmap shows the path the algorithm will take given the NCBI taxonomy (y axis) and how the proteins relate to each other (x axis).
-The colours show abundance of peptides assigned to each protein after isoBLAST.
+The colours show the number of peptides assigned to each protein after isoBLAST.

   <img src="https://github.com/EngelsI/ClassiCOL/blob/main/240405_tarandus_1_1_p/heatmap_example_html.png" width="1500" height="1500" />

 - **The sunburst**:
   This figure shows an interactive overview of the output of your ClassiCOL search.
 A colour scheme is used to highlight the most likely classification/s (the more yellow = the more likely).
-By hovering over the sunburst plot you can see the number of attributed peptides and the number of isoBLASTed peptides.
+By hovering over the sunburst plot you can see the taxonomic score, the number of attributed peptides and the number of isoBLASTed peptides.
 You can zoom in by clicking on the sunburst plot, and zoom out by clicking on the center node (or by refreshing).

 <img src="https://github.com/EngelsI/ClassiCOL/blob/main/240405_tarandus_1_1_p/sunburst_example_html.png"/>

 - **The sunburst with missingness**:
   This plot shows exactly the same results as the sunburst plot, however now it includes all known species in NCBI that were not present during the ClassiCOL analysis.
 Only branches neighboring the main branch are shown up to the Order level. e.g. attached to the Family node, every missing genus (no represenative in the database used) will be shown.
+All species relevant to the output which are present in NCBI taxonomy but which are not included in the database used are shown in grey.
+This can be used to guide interpretation in cases of extinct/hybrid/non-database species.

   <img src="https://github.com/EngelsI/ClassiCOL/blob/main/240405_tarandus_1_1_p/sunburst_with_missingness_example_html.png" />

 - **The temporary output csv**:
   This csv is generated after the initial classification.
-The species/taxa are ranked to likelihood and peptides-proteins are shown that were used during the classification.
+The species/taxa are ranked to likelihood and peptides-proteins that were used during the classification are shown.

 - **Rescored barplot**:
-  For each classification, the top result is rescored.
+  For each classification, the top results are rescored.
 This rescoring is based on uniqueness within the top scoring group of species, meaning that all peptides shared amongst these species will be excluded.
 The overlap that has uniqueness is shown in this barplot.

   <img src="https://github.com/EngelsI/ClassiCOL/blob/main/240405_tarandus_1_1_p/barplot_example_html.png"/>

 - **Rescored lineplot**:
-  This lineplot shows how the scoring changes amongst top scoring candidates.
+  This lineplot shows how the scoring changes amongst top-scoring candidates.
 When a dropoff is noticed after rescoring, lower-scoring candidates can be considered as discardable.
-When no drop-off is noticable, the sample can be comprised of a physical and/or genetic mixture.
+When no drop-off is noticable, the sample may be comprised of a physical and/or genetic mixture.

   <img src="https://github.com/EngelsI/ClassiCOL/blob/main/240405_tarandus_1_1_p/lineplot_example_html.png" width="400" height="500" />